OpenTranslationBible/open-bible/en-GB/15.Ezra/md/ezra-10.md

 ## Ezra 10:38

-From the descendants of Binnui: Shimei,
+From the line of Binnui: Shimei,

 ## Ezra 10:39